 ...the pilot and the finale.
 Tim Van Patten, who has directing credits on Game of Thrones, The Wire, and Boardwalk Empire, directed the most (20).
 Allen Coulter directed 12 episodes, including two of the series' best: "College" and "The Test Dream."
 Steve Buscemi directed four episodes, including the incredible "Pine Barrens."
 Only one episode was directed by a woman: Lorraine Senna took the helm of season 1 episode "Down Neck."

-According to IMDb, six regular cast members appeared in Goodfellas (Lorraine Bracco, Michael Imperioli, Tony Sirico, Vincent Pastore, Frank Vincent, and Joseph R. Gannascoli).
-Ten recurring Sopranos characters and 11 one-time guest stars also appeared in the 1990 film.
+According to IMDb, six regular Sopranos cast members appeared in Goodfellas (Lorraine Bracco, Michael Imperioli, Tony Sirico, Vincent Pastore, Frank Vincent, and Joseph R. Gannascoli).
+Ten recurring Sopranos characters and 11 one-time guest stars also appeared in the 1990 Martin Scorsese masterpiece.

-In a 2001 Today Show interview, Liotta says he was offered a part—without saying which one—but turned it down to focus on his film career.
+In a 2001 Today Show interview, Liotta said he was offered a part in The Sopranos—without saying which one—but turned it down to focus on his film career.
 In 2003, Liotta corroborated his story for the university newspaper the GW Hatchet.
 "Having done Goodfellas, I mean, that's pretty much the ultimate in Mafia everyday life.
 And that show is pretty much structured around Tony Soprano.
 There was no way I was gonna shine," he said.
 "It just didn't seem like the right thing to do.
 I love him [James Gandolfini] as an actor.
 I think he's great.
 But my ego's as big as anybody's."

 The producers didn't want to gamble on a first-time actor for the show's lead, so Chase offered to write a part for Van Zandt.
 The character Silvio Dante, who Van Zandt came to play, was in fact inspired by a short story about a retired hitman written by Van Zandt himself.